vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you open it on your computer?

 Type `cmd` under Start > Run on Windows, or `Command + Space`, type `terminal` on OSX, then hit `Enter`.
+Press `Ctrl + Alt + T` on the keyboard in Linux or if you prefer there should be a program called `Terminal` in the programs menu.
+You can search for it by pressing the `Windows` key and typing `terminal`.
+Just remember commands in Linux are case sensitive.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*